ADMC: Attention-based Diffusion Model for Missing Modalities Feature Completion

 \section{Introduction}

-Multimodal emotion and intent recognition \cite{EmoCaps,modeling,ref5,ref6} is pivotal for automated human-computer interaction, as it seeks to interpret and identify human emotions and intentions through various modalities such as speech content, voice tones, and facial expressions.
+Multimodal emotion and intent recognition \cite{EmoCaps,ref5,ref6} is pivotal for automated human-computer interaction, as it seeks to interpret and identify human emotions and intentions through various modalities such as speech content, voice tones, and facial expressions.
 However, real-world applications often face the challenge of missing modalities due to incomplete data collection or sensor malfunctions, including speech recognition errors, user silence, or visual occlusion, as shown in Fig.~\ref{fig_1}.
 These issues significantly complicate multimodal recognition.

-To tackle missing modalities, several existing studies \cite{adversarial,contrastive,retrieval,CRA,MCTN,MMIN,TATE,EMMR,IMDer} focus on leveraging available modalities to reconstruct the missing information, thus mitigating the adverse effects on model performance caused by modality loss.
-Approaches such as those in \cite{MCTN,TransM}, Pham et al. and Wang et al. utilize modality translation to create a unified representation, but this requires separate reconstruction models for each missing modality scenario, leading to increased costs and inconvenience.
-To address this, Zhao et al. \cite{MMIN} proposed a unified framework capable of handling all missing modalities within a single model.
+To tackle missing modalities, several existing studies \cite{adversarial, CRA, MCTN, MMIN, TATE, EMMR} focus on leveraging available modalities to reconstruct the missing information, thus mitigating the adverse effects on model performance caused by modality loss.
+Approaches like those in \cite{MCTN, TransM} utilize modality translation to create a unified representation, but this requires separate reconstruction models for each missing modality scenario, leading to increased costs and inconvenience.
+To address this, \cite{MMIN} proposed a unified framework capable of handling all missing modalities within a single model.
 This framework, known as the Missing Modality Imagination Network (MMIN), employs cascade residual auto-encoders \cite{CRA} and cycle consistency learning to generate the missing modalities.
-Building upon MMIN, Zuo et al. \cite{IF-MMIN} enhance model performance by introducing modality-invariant features to bridge modality gaps.
+Building upon MMIN, \cite{IF-MMIN} enhances model performance by introducing modality-invariant features to bridge modality gaps.

 Despite advancements, significant challenges persist.
-The above methods often attempt to recover the multimodal joint representation by jointly training feature extraction and classification networks.
+Current methods often attempt to recover the multimodal joint representation by jointly training feature extraction and classification networks.
 However, this approach can lead to over-coupling, causing a sharp decline in performance when modalities are missing.
 Even with completed modalities, the performance may fall short compared to simple zero padding, which is unsatisfactory.
 Moreover, these methods often lack a precise generation process, making it difficult to produce missing modality features that closely align with authentic multimodal feature distribution, leading to minimal model improvements.